How it Works

 Mindful Compassionate Dialogue (MCD) can help.
 MCD uses practical and well-defined Relationship Competencies and Foundations to help you relate to yourself and others with mindfulness and agency.
 It was born from a deep grounding in Mindfulness, Hakomi (body centered therapy), and Compassionate Communication (also called Nonviolent Communication - NVC).
 Mindful Compassionate Dialogue is a framework and system founded by Wise Heart.
-The goal of MCD is to empower you to create the change you want in relationship.
-MCD naturally supports you in creating a secure bond, while at the same time promotes healthy differentiation in your relationship.
-MCD can help you cultivate self-compassion and a confident relationship to needs.
-You can learn to stay grounded through reactivity and set clear boundaries.
+The goal of MCD is to empower you to access transformation and create the change you want in relationship.
+MCD naturally supports you in creating a emotional security, while at the same time promotes healthy differentiation in your relationships.
+You learn to stay grounded through reactivity and set clear boundaries.
 Mindful Compassionate Dialogue is presenting much more than a new or better way to communicate.
 It is asking you to make a paradigm shift in the way you relate to your own experience, decide what you trust, and how you perceive others.
 As you transform and master the Relationship Competencies and Nine Foundations of MCD, you will experience yourself and your relationships in a profoundly new way.
 At the same time, MCD is incredibly practical.
-You will learn to identify unsupportive relationship dynamics through a practical framework and learn a set of skills that enables you to make immediate changes.
+You will learn to identify unsupportive relationship dynamics through an accessible framework and learn a set of skills that enables you to make immediate changes.

 MCD identifies 12 Relationship Competencies, each with six specific and doable skills.
 These competencies are the manifestation of compassionate relating and wise action and arise from nine foundational practices: Attunement, Warmth, Security, Equanimity, Clarity, Concentration, Awareness, Health, & Regulation.
 At the center of MCD is the the intention to benefit and connect with life in yourself or in another.
 Without a clear intention, any set of skills can be hijacked by old patterns of perceiving and relating.